5 Habits That Took These Titans to the Top

 Habits help or hurt us.
 The qualities of your health, wealth, relationships and happiness are the products of your habits.

-Here’s how six entrepreneurs and members of The Oracles embraced and ingrained their success rituals.
+Here’s how five entrepreneurs and members of The Oracles embraced and ingrained their success rituals.

 1. If you can't see it, it doesn't exist.